dfzfz7/dfzfz7/README.md

 ### Hi there, I'm Daniel Fernández 👋

-- 🏡 I'm currently living near Barcelona
+- 🏡 Currently living near Barcelona
 - 💻 Self-motivated Junior Developer
 - 🎯 Committed to pursuing a career change into IT
 - 💼 17 years of experience in tourism and hospitality